 Reserve space to document key members of the buying team.
 It can help to input all known and unknown personas ahead of time so your team can ask the buyer whether or not certain roles will be involved up front.

-Use the mutual action plan template to coach your team on how to figure out who the champion is and identify where they might have the hardest time gaining approval.
-Understanding the ins and outs of the buyer’s team and what each member cares about, can help you better equip and support your champion through their internal conversations and debates.
+You can also use the template to coach your team on how to figure out who the champion is and identify where they might have the hardest time gaining approval.
+Understanding the ins and outs of the buyer’s team and what each member cares about can help you better equip and support your champion through their internal conversations and debates.

 Basing the target close date on your team’s quarterly goals will undermine the collaborative, buyer-centric process you’re trying to implement.
 Instead, format your mutual action plan around a compelling event for the buyer.
-This might be a project that requires your solution, a new quarter, or timed strategically to hit a goal.
+This might be a project that requires your solution, a new quarter, or a strategic time for them to to hit a goal.

 This will help create a sense of urgency and accountability among stakeholders.
 Suddenly, a slipped date or forgotten deliverable isn’t an administrative nuisance for your team, but a roadblock standing in the way of their goals.